 How to cycle a fish tank without fish

-If you have never cycled a fish tank before, we have put together a simple step by step guide.
+Have you cycled a fish tank before?
+We have put together a simple step by step guide.

 So, measure your ammonia…

-Aim for 2 ppm for a fish tank that is less than 40 gallons while for a fish tank more than 40 gallons aim for 4 ppm
+Aim for 2 ppm for a fish tank that is below forty gallons, while in a tank that is above forty gallons, four ppm should be added.

 Step 5: Nitrite-eating bacteria emerge